Planning to go on a road trip? Here is the complete packing list for a road trip with all the essentials you’ll need.

 Packing list for a road trip: Safety essentials

-One thing you should never do while going on a road trip is to skimp on safety items.
+One thing you should never do while going on a road trip is skimping on safety items.

 Just like anywhere else, emergencies and accidents can happen.
 So to make sure that you stay safe at all times, take these safety road trip essentials below.